GaloisInc/helib-demos/simon-writeup.md

 >    decrypted : [garbage]

 At first, this was a strange bug to encounter.
 We questioned whether we had implemented homomorphic SIMON properly.
-Frankly, we had no idea how far SIMON would go before hitting the noise threshold where HElib can no longer decrypt properly (something having to do with lattices and noise).
+Frankly, we had no idea how far SIMON would go before hitting the noise threshold.
 However, it is easy to create a test to find the maximum number of multiplications.

 Finding the maximum number of multiplications